seqeralabs/tower-cli/USAGE.md

 Run `tw data-links -h` to view supported data link operations.

 Data links allow you to work with public and private cloud storage buckets in Data Explorer in the specified workspace.
 See [Data Explorer][data-explorer] for more information.
-AWS S3, Azure Blob Storage, and Google Cloud Storage repositories are supported.
+AWS S3, Azure Blob Storage, and Google Cloud Storage are supported.
 The full list of operations are:

 - `list`: List data links in a workspace
 - `add`: Add a custom data link to a workspace